apache/sling-site/src/main/jbake/content/documentation/bundles/scripting/scripting-htl.md

 ### Format Date

 In addition to the regular patterns defined in [HTL Spec 1.2.2.2](https://github.com/adobe/htl-spec/blob/1.4/SPECIFICATION.md#1222-dates) the following special formatting patterns are supported ([SLING-9983](https://issues.apache.org/jira/browse/SLING-9983)) for formatting dates only (disregarding time) in a decent format for the used locale.
-*The result depends on the JDK version though, as it changed fundamentally with [JDK 8](https://openjdk.java.net/jeps/252), and even afterwards the [CLDR releases](http://cldr.unicode.org/index/downloads) implemented in the different JDK versions differ quite substantially.*
+*The resulting format depends on the JDK version though, as it changed fundamentally with [JDK 8](https://openjdk.java.net/jeps/252), and even afterwards the different [CLDR releases](http://cldr.unicode.org/index/downloads) implemented in the different JDK versions differ quite substantially.*

 Pattern | Description | Example (for Locale en_US)